 - Their purpose is to generate the 2^n (or fewer) minterms of n input variables.
 Each combination of inputs will assert a unique output.

 A Binary Decoder converts coded inputs into coded outputs, where the input and output codes are different and decoders are available to “decode” either a Binary or BCD (8421 code) input pattern to typically a Decimal output code.

-Practical “binary decoder” circuits include, 2-to-4, 3-to-8 and 4-to-16 line configurations.
+Practical “binary decoder” circuits include 2-to-4, 3-to-8 and 4-to-16 line configurations.

 2-to-4 Binary Decoder –

 The 2-to-4 line binary decoder depicted above consists of an array of four AND gates.
-The 2 binary inputs labelled A and B are decoded into one of 4 outputs, hence the description of 2-to-4 binary decoder.
+The 2 binary inputs labeled A and B are decoded into one of 4 outputs, hence the description of a 2-to-4 binary decoder.
 Each output represents one of the minterms of the 2 input variables, (each output = a minterm).

 The binary inputs A and B determine which output line from Q0 to Q3 is “HIGH” at logic level “1” while the remaining outputs are held “LOW” at logic “0” so only one output can be active (HIGH) at any one time.
-Therefore, whichever output line is “HIGH” identifies the binary code present at the input, in other words it “decodes” the binary input.
+Therefore, whichever output line is “HIGH” identifies the binary code present at the input, in other words, it “decodes” the binary input.